freeipa/ansible-freeipa/README-user.md

 This can also be done with the `users` variable containing only names, this can be combined into one module call:

-Example playbook to delete a user is absent, but preserved:
+Example playbook to delete a user, but preserve it using the `users` variable:

 ```yaml
 ---